 This is a phase of patience and persistence, hope and encouragement.
 It needs the strong will of a ballet dancer.

-Everything belongs together: Authentic movements
+Everything fits together: Authentic movements

 Every day dance training.
-Every day the same exercises, uncompromisingly executed in minute detail.
+Every day the same exercises, rigorously executed in minute detail.
 Every day working on improving technique, changing muscular habits, expanding flexibility and comprehension in order to memorize complex routines effortlessly.